ryecutie/nvidiaproject/readme.md

 # Crop Weed Identification

 This project servers the purpose of identifying weeds amongst crops (in this case, potato crops).
 This is proof of concept as while a small dataset is used, the dataset could be expanded to have more examples and more categories.
+Due to the limited data and close images, this isnt perfect.
 The idea of identifying weeds could be extremely useful in everyday gardening as it is a hassle to pick out weeds among crops.

 ## The Algorithm